Existence of equivariant models of spherical varieties and other G-varieties: Models of horospherical homogeneous spaces

 We wish to know whether the horospherical homogeneous spaces $Y_1$ and $Y_2$ are isomorphic as $G$-varieties, that is, whether $H_1$ and $H_2$ are conjugate in $G$.
 For this end we compare the horospherical invariants of $H_1$ and $H_2$.
+We write $\upgam\hmm I=\veg(I)$ and $\upgam\hmm M=\veg(M)$, where $\veg$ is the automorphism of the based root datum $\BRD(G)$ defined in Construction \ref{con:*-action}. \end{subsec}